Cayce2514/cayce2514.github.io/bumpteroids/readme.md

 ![Asteroid 1](https://raw.githubusercontent.com/Cayce2514/cayce2514.github.io/master/bumpteroids/images/asteroid1.png)
 ![Asteroid 2](https://raw.githubusercontent.com/Cayce2514/cayce2514.github.io/master/bumpteroids/images/asteroid2.png)

-When we shoot the asteroid, it isn't going to blow it up completely.
+When we shoot the asteroid, it isn't going to blow up completely.
 It'll break into two smaller pieces, then two more before you can fully destroy the smallest asteroid.
 We'll use the same images for the big and small sprites.
 We'll just scale the to suit our needs.
 We'll specify them as 3 types: large, medium and small.

 First, let's get the astroids spawning in the game.